 It’s a noisy world out there on the internet and your fledgeling business may be struggling to be heard.
 Whereas once upon a time all you needed was your website, and voilà, now you need to maximise your exposure in an increasingly overcrowded place.
-Google My Business (GMB) makes your business more visible and easier to find
+Google My Business (GMB) – or Google Business Profile as it has been renamed – makes your business visible and easier to find

 Google My Business can often be overlooked but it could be a good option for your business.
 Whilst not everyone wants to publicise their company, for example when they work from home, for those who have an office or premises it is an excellent option.